TheSpaghettiDetective/obico-server/website/docs/user-guides/how-does-credits-work.md

 It is because you can't give the Focused Feedback for that particular print.
 There are a few reasons why this is so:

-* If the option "Watch for failures" was turned off for the print, The Detective would turn a blind eye to that print, and hence couldn't see anything.
+* The option "Enable AI failure detection" is turned off for the print.
 This is the most common reason why the Focused Feedback is not available for a print.
 * Sometimes The Detective simply didn't see anything "interesting" throughout the print (which, by the way, usually means it's an impeccable print and hence a good thing for you).
 Therefore there are nothing to give the Focused Feedback on.
 * The Focused Feedback is only available for 30 days.
 After 30 days, the snapshots will be removed from the system if you have not given feedback to them.